How to Ensure You Have a Recovery Key

 |

-| If you see Set up recovery in the Recovery section, it means you have not set up recovery yet.
-Click on Set up recovery and follow the instructions to set up recovery. |
+| If you see Get recovery key in the Backup section, it means you have not got one yet.
+Click on Get recovery key and follow the instructions. |

 |

-| If you see the Change recovery key in the Recovery section, it means you have set up recovery.
+| If you see the Change recovery key in the Backup section, it means you have set it up.
 Double-check whether you still have the recovery key.
 If not, click on Change recovery key to change it. |

 |